kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Feature is implemented behind feature gate `EnableWorkloadWithJob` (default: disabled)
 - Job controller creates `Workload` and `PodGroup` objects for Jobs when feature gate is enabled
-- Job controller sets `podGroupKind: PodGroup` in pod specs, opting into the explicit runtime PodGroup model
+- Job controller sets `podGroupKind: `PodGroup`` in pod specs, opting into the explicit runtime `PodGroup` model
 - Gang scheduling policy applied to indexed parallel Jobs (`parallelism > 1`, `completions = parallelism`, `completionMode: Indexed`)
 - Basic scheduling policy applied to all other Job types
-- Jobs managed by higher-level controllers skip Workload/PodGroup creation
+- Jobs managed by higher-level controllers skip `Workload`/`PodGroup` creation
 - API validation rejects updates that change `spec.parallelism` for gang scheduling Jobs
 - Unit tests for all new Job controller logic
-- Integration tests for Workload/PodGroup creation flow
+- Integration tests for `Workload`/`PodGroup` creation flow
 - Documentation for enabling and using the feature

 #### Beta